Key in lock symbolizing inheriting a house that is paid off

 Paying taxes

-It’s a common assumption that inheritance is tax-free, but this isn’t always the case and you may need to pay taxes in certain situations.
+It’s a common assumption that inheritance is tax-free, but this isn’t always the case.
+Determine if you need to pay estate tax in certain situations..

-Here is a breakdown of the property taxes in your state that you need to be aware of:
+Here is a breakdown of property taxes in your state and other taxes involved in this process that you need to be aware of.
+It’s best to consult with or talk to a financial advisor or tax professional to understand your specific obligations:

 • Inheritance taxes: While California doesn’t impose an inheritance tax, the federal government does.
-However, the vast majority of inheritances aren’t subject to this federal tax due to the high exemption limit ($12.92 million in 2023).
+However, the vast majority of inheritances aren’t subject to this federal tax due to the high exemption limit of the value of the estate ($12.92 million in 2023), meaning you might not have to pay.

 • Capital gains tax: CGT is relevant if you decide to sell the property.
 It’s calculated based on the difference between the “stepped-up basis” (the property’s fair market value when you inherited it) and the selling price.
 If the property has gained value since you inherited it, you’ll need to pay capital gains tax on that profit.

-• Property tax: This is an ongoing tax that you’re responsible for as long as you have ownership of the property.
-In California, you need to pay property taxes which is typically 1% of the assessed value of the property, and the assessed value can increase by a maximum of 2% per year.
+• Property tax: You may need to pay property taxes as an ongoing obligation, typically levied on the value of the property as long as you have ownership.
+In California, you need to pay property taxes, typically 1% of the assessed value of the property, though the assessed value may change due to the transfer and can increase by a maximum of 2% per year.

 Home valuations